plone/documentation/docs/classic-ui/portlets.md

 - *Renderer:* "example.portlet.Renderer"
 - *Schema:* "example.portlet.IExamplePortlet"

-These values should match the corresponding classes and interfaces defined in the example code from the previous answer.
+These values should match the corresponding classes and interfaces defined in the example code from the previous example.

-This file registers the MyPortlet class as a portlet with Plone.
+This file registers the `MyPortlet` class as a portlet with Plone.
 It also specifies the portlet's name, title, description, and category.

-To get more examples you can also look at the source code of the Plone core package (plone.app.portlets)[https://github.com/plone/plone.app.portlets], or of other Plone add-ons that include portlets for examples of how to write and register portlets.
+For more examples of how to write and register portlets, look at the source code of the Plone core package [`plone.app.portlets`](https://github.com/plone/plone.app.portlets), or of other Plone add-ons that include portlets.